 Howard has previously completed the National College for Teaching and Leadership Governance Training Programme.
 Howard is married with a daughter and lives in Cobham, Surrey with keen interests outside work, including sailing, skiing and cycling.

-Michaela Khatib - Ex Officio Governor as Executive Head & Founder
+Michaela Khatib - Governor (Executive Head) & Founder

 Having graduated from Homerton College, Cambridge University with a degree in Education and Music.
 Michaela has gained over 25 years teaching and education management experience, primarily in independent schools.
 She has held a number of posts of responsibility, including Director of Music and Head of House in a high-achieving London prep school.
 Michaela worked as a Partnerships and Outreach Education Manager at the world-famous Yehudi Menuhin School before producing the Education Plan and Vision for Cobham Free School as one of the original proposers.
 Having passed the rigorous DfE Future Leaders Assessment she was selected to lead the Primary School as Principal Designate in September 2012, and following a second successful bid to the government to open a senior department, was appointed Executive Head of the all-through school in 2014.
 Michaela has taken a central role on the delivery and establishment of Cobham Free School as part of the project steering group.
 She is also a member of the advisory council for Parents and Teachers for Excellence, a team of educationalists campaigning to raise standards nationally.